aafulei/cppp5e/01-getting-started/README.md

 **Answer:**

-- `while` is the basic form to start with
+- `while` is the most basic form
-  - when you don't have any clue writing a loop, start with an ugly `while (1) { /* code */ }` and then improve on it
+  - when having no clue about the details, start with an *ugly* `while (1) { /* code */ }` and dress it with conditions later
-- `for` is more compact, designed for certain patterns.
+- `for` is compact, designed for certain patterns.
 It
   - defines variables local to its scope,
   - separates increment for clarity, and
-  - is best suited when
-    - the increment step is simple, and
+  - is best suited when the increment step is simple
-    - the number of iterations is known in advance

 ### Exercise 1.15